Rainbow perfect matchings in 3-partite 3-uniform hypergraphs: Abstract

 \section{Abstract}

 Let $m,n,r,s$ be nonnegative integers such that $n\ge m=3r+s$ and $1\leq s\leq 3$.
 Let

-We show that there exists a constant $n_0 > 0$ such that if $F_1,\ldots, F_n$ are 3-partite 3-graphs with $n\ge n_0$ vertices in each partition class and minimum vertex degree of $F_i$ is at least $\delta(n,r,s)+1$ for $i \in [n]$ then $\{F_1,\ldots,F_n\}$ admits a rainbow perfect matching.
-This generalizes a result of Lo and Markstr\"om on the vertex degree threshold for the existence of perfect matchings in 3-partite 3-graphs.
-In this proof, we use a fractional rainbow matching theory obtained by \textit{Aharoni et al.} to find edge-disjoint fractional perfect matching.
+We show that there exists a constant $n_0 > 0$ such that if $F_1,\ldots, F_n$ are 3-partite 3-graphs with $n\ge n_0$ vertices in each partition class and the minimum vertex degree of $F_i$ is at least $\delta(n,r,s)+1$ for $i \in [n]$, then $\{F_1,\ldots,F_n\}$ admits a rainbow perfect matching.
+This generalizes a result of Lo and Markstr\"om on the vertex degree condition for the existence of perfect matchings in 3-partite 3-graphs.